Auto-Rig

 Setting up the model

-Initialize its transforms: Ctrl-A > Position, Ctrl-A > Rotation & Scale
+(Optional) Initialize the mesh transforms for a clean start: Ctrl-A > Position, Ctrl-A > Rotation & Scale

 Add the armature